Skip to content

 A ‘maths mastery’ approach seeks to develop active learners and mathematical thinkers.
 Most importantly we want our pupils to be excited about learning maths, to build resilience and develop their own self-confidence in the subject.

-The outdoor environment presents many opportunities for pupils to develop maths mastery.
-An outdoor space is perfectly suited to the use of concrete resources which help children to explore their mathematical thinking.
+The outdoor environment can present many mathematical opportunities for pupils to develop maths learning.
+An outdoor space is perfectly suited to the use of concrete resources which help children to explore their thinking.

 Maths Mastery Resources

-Numicon shapes are a useful concrete resource which help children to see connections between numbers.
-Numicon’s visual and tactile properties allow pupils to easily see one more/less and odd/even numbers.
+Numicon shapes are a useful concrete resource used in early mathematics which help children to see connections between numbers.
+Numicon’s visual and tactile properties support children to easily see one more/less and odd/even numbers.

-Children can physically move and manipulate the pieces when learning number bonds by placing pieces on top of each other which greatly benefits visual and kinaesthetic learners.
+Children can physically move and manipulate the pieces when learning number bonds by placing pieces on top of each other which greatly benefits visual and kinaesthetic learners to grasp essential early mathematical knowledge.

-Pupils enjoy taking part in active number hunts in the outdoor environment.
+Pupils in the early years foundation stage enjoy taking part in active number hunts in the outdoor environment.
 Different visuals can be written on log slices or stones such as numerals, picture representations and pips on dice faces.
 Children can work together to find, match and order the items.

 A class of children sat in a circle using the scribble boards to do maths